MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/next-gen-threat-and-vuln-mgt.md

 It provides the following solutions to frequently-cited gaps across security operations, security administration, and IT administration workflows and communication.
 - Real-time endpoint detection and response (EDR) insights correlated with endpoint vulnerabilities
 - Linked machine vulnerability and security configuration assessment data in the context of exposure discovery
-- Built-in remediation processes through Microsoft Intune and Microsoft Endpoint Configuration Manager
+- Built-in remediation processes through Microsoft Intune and Configuration Manager

 ### Real-time discovery